 The Company maintains normal banking relations on customary terms with Manufacturers Bank & Trust Company, Forest City and Crystal Lake, Iowa.
-Mr. Hanson is an officer and director of the bank and owns approximately 99 percent of its outstanding stock.
-Luise V. Hanson is also a director of the bank.
+Mrs. Luise V. Hanson is a director of the bank and owns approximately 99 percent (37 percent of record and beneficially and 63 percent beneficially, as executor of the Estate of John K. Hanson) of its outstanding stock.
+Mr. John V. Hanson is also a director of the bank.

-The Company currently owns 80 percent and John K. and Luise V. Hanson (in the aggregate) currently own 20 percent of the outstanding common stock of Cycle-Sat, Inc. ("Cycle-Sat"), an Iowa corporation, engaged in the distribution of television and radio commercials using satellite, fiber-optic, and digital technologies.
+The Company currently owns 80 percent and Mrs. Luise V. Hanson currently owns an aggregate of 20 percent of the outstanding common stock of Cycle-Sat, Inc. ("Cycle-Sat"), an Iowa corporation, engaged in the distribution of television and radio commercials using satellite, fiber-optic, and digital technologies.

-At August 26, 1995, the Company was leasing certain facilities, capital equipment and other items which were acquired by the Company at an approximate aggregate cost of \$1,014,000 to Cycle-Sat under leases with various expiration dates.
-Aggregate rentals received by the Company on such leases in fiscal 1995 were \$111,682.
-The Company has also guaranteed Cycle-Sat's obligations under certain leases which expire on various dates between 1996 and 2000 and under which remaining lease payments aggregate approximately \$2,726,000.
+At August 31, 1996, the Company was leasing certain facilities, capital equipment and other items which were acquired by the Company at an approximate aggregate cost of \$1,009,000 to Cycle-Sat under leases with various expiration dates.
+Aggregate rentals received by the Company on such leases in fiscal 1996 were \$102,000.
+The Company has also guaranteed Cycle-Sat's obligations under certain leases which expire on various dates between 1997 and 2006 and under which remaining lease payments aggregate approximately \$3,493,000.
 The Company has also guaranteed Cycle-Sat's obligations under a working capital line of credit agreement.
-At August 26, 1995 \$4,000,000 was outstanding under such agreement.
+At August 31, 1996 \$4,215,000 was outstanding under such agreement.
+In fiscal 1996, the Company entered into a loan agreement with Cycle-Sat pursuant to which the Company agreed to make loans to Cycle-Sat on a revolving basis up to an aggregate principal amount outstanding at any one time of \$5,000,000.
+At August 31, 1996, \$1,980,000 was outstanding under such loan agreement.